bulka4/spark_kubernetes/readme.md

 We will use the same Docker image for running Spark in a local mode and Jupyter Notebook, and for running Spark jobs in a distributed way on a Kubernetes cluster.

 For running Spark jobs on a Kubernetes cluster we will use Spark Operator and SparkApplication CRD.
-It can be ran manually from a terminal using the kubectl or it can be also trigerred by Airflow.
+It can be ran manually from a terminal using the kubectl or it can be also triggered by Airflow.

 Further in this document we have the following main sections:
 - Repository guide - How to use code from this repository
 - Prerequisites - What we need to do in order to be able to use this code
-- Code explanation - How this code works - the most importnat concepts
+- Code explanation - How this code works - the most important concepts
 - Problems and ideas for improvements - Problems with this code and how to improve it

 This code is not production ready but it is a good starting point for preparing a framework for submitting Spark jobs on Kubernetes using Spark Operator.
 It helps with learning how to configure a multi node Kubernetes cluster and how to submit Spark jobs using Spark Operator.